“If you’re not doing what you really want to do, you don’t really want to do it.”Ellen DeGeneres

 I met Alex working at a Starbucks in downtown Seattle.
 We got engaged at Christmas 2013 and married in the summer 2015.
 We are really best friends.

-I hail from northwest Washington State, USA on a small island where boating, the arts, & nature are very important to us and increasingly feel more and more that this has played a big part in the person I am today.
+Born Alaskan, but grown in northwestern Washington State, USA on an island in the Salish Sea near British Columbia where boating, the arts, & nature are very important to us and increasingly feel more and more that this has played a big part in the person I am today.
+Alex is from the “thumb knuckle of Michigan”.

 I studied abroad in both Berlin, Germany and Bernese Oberland, Switzerland at university.
 I can credit my several month stint in Berlin as the reason I wanted to move abroad at all.